springload/Wrangler.py/README.md

 * Extensible with custom filters, extensions, hooks, and parsers

-At Springload, we often need to whip up static sites, but we've struggled to find a tool that _just lets us get on with it_.
+At Springload, we often need to whip up static sites, but we've struggled to find a tool that, well.. lets us get on with it.
 Enter the Wrangler.
 It won't expect your content to be formatted as a series of blog posts.
 It doesn't copy static assets or process SaSS or make coffee.

-It does one thing, and one thing well.
+It does one thing, and it does that one thing pretty well.

 We hope you like it.